HadiAgdam/opencv-vision-lab/README.md

 ## Introduction

-This repository is a showcase of various OpenCV projects developed by [Hadi Agdam](https://github.com/HadiAgdam) and [Real Frankenstein](https://github.com/realfrankenstein).
+This repository is a showcase of various OpenCV projects developed by [Hadi Agdam](https://github.com/HadiAgdam) and [Amir ligvany](https://github.com/realfrankenstein).
 Each project demonstrates different aspects of computer vision, ranging from basic image processing to more complex applications like object detection and face recognition.

 ## Getting Started